APogue/APogue.github.io/pages/projects.md

 ---

 ## Explore the Framework

+This is a deeper technical dive

-[These are cards/buttons that link OUT to sub-pages] [View Sample] → links to /research/sample
+[These are cards/buttons that link OUT to sub-pages]

+[View Sample] → links to /research/sample-analysis

 [Read Docs] → links to /research/methodology

 [Get Code] → links to GitHub

 ---

 ## Get Involved

 [Different CTAs for different audiences]

-[For Participants] → links to /research/participants
+[For Participants] → links to /research/for-participants

-[For Researchers] → links to /research/methodology
+[For Researchers] → links to /research/technical

 [For Funders] → links to contact form